H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Core Switch-GigabitEthernet1/0/1] quit

-# Specify interface GigabitEthernet 1/0/2 that connects the core switch to AC 2 as a trunk port, and assign the port to all VLANs.
+# Specify GigabitEthernet 1/0/2 that connects the switch to AC 2 as a trunk port and assign the port to VLAN 20 and VLAN 200.

 [Core Switch] interface gigabitethernet 1/0/2